-Following our IPO, our non-employee directors receive an annual cash retainer of \$35,000 for their service on our board of directors and any committee thereof.
+Directors who are employees do not receive any fees for their service on the board of directors or any committee.
+Our non-employee directors receive an annual cash retainer of \$35,000 for their service on our board of directors.
 Members of our audit committee, compensation committee and nominating and corporate governance committee, other than the chair of each such committee, receive an additional annual cash retainer of \$7,500, \$6,000 and \$4,500, respectively.
-The chair of our audit committee, compensation committee and nominating and corporate governance committee, compensation committee and nominating and corporate governance committee each receive an additional annual cash retainer of \$15,000, \$10,000 and \$7,500, respectively.
+The chair of our audit committee, compensation committee and nominating and corporate governance committee each receive an additional annual cash retainer of \$15,000, \$10,000 and \$7,500, respectively.
 Additionally, the individual acting as chairman of the board of directors receives an additional annual cash retainer of \$20,000.
-All annual cash retainers are payable quarterly in arrears and are pro-rated for partial service in any year.
+All annual cash retainers are payable quarterly in arrears and are prorated for partial service in any year.
 We also reimburse our non-employee directors for their reasonable out-of-pocket costs and travel expenses in connection with their attendance at board of directors and committee meetings in accordance with our travel policy.